isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SScp-etc"></a>CP.etc: Etc. concurrency rules

-These rules defy simple catagorization:
+These rules defy simple categorization:

 * [CP.200: Use `volatile` only to talk to non-C++ memory](#Rconc-volatile2)
 * [CP.201: ???
 Signals](#Rconc-signal)